klargdev/IaC-ERD-Backend/README.md

 - Set correct permissions
 - Generate and configure self-signed TLS certificates
 - Start all services and verify they are running

-## Security and Authentication

-**Authentication between Kibana and Elasticsearch is now disabled.**
-- No password is required for accessing Elasticsearch or Kibana.
-- Kibana connects to Elasticsearch without authentication.
-- This setup is intended for local development or testing only.

-> **WARNING:**
-> This configuration disables all security and authentication for Elasticsearch and Kibana.
-> Anyone who can access your server can access all data and services without restriction.
-> **Do not use this configuration in production!**

 ## Troubleshooting
 - **If Elasticsearch, Kibana, or TheHive fails to start:**